-We work at the interface of quantum science and nanotechnology
+We work at the interface of quantum science and photonics engineering

 Photons are the indivisible particles or quanta (space-time wavepackets) of energy that make up light.
 The familiar example of light sources including the sun or a laser consists of billions of photons.
 Our group aims to harness and engineer the “particle” nature of this individual quantum of light and the noise properties which become critical on interaction with matter.
 Another major focus in the group is the conversion of thermal radiation into electricity as well as the control of heat flow at the nanoscale.
 We are involved in fundamental studies of heat transfer, experiments on engineered thermal materials and explorations of non-equilibrium quantum phenomena.